Register your product

 Search for information about this product

-This product is not for sale in the selected country.
+This product is not supported in the selected country.

 The player supports MKV files containing files in the official blu-ray format.
 However, if the MKV file contains any file that is not using the official blu-ray requirements, there may be playability issues.

 MKV is a file container format that can hold a number of files inside a single file.
 The files can be audio, video, picture or subtitle.
 We can imagine MKV as an envelope, containing video, audio and subtitle information inside one single place.
 Therefore, the different files for one complete movie are neatly contained in a single MKV file.